QAZIMAAZARSHAD/Movie-Streaming-Website/README.md

 ```

 **11.** Push the committed changes in your feature branch to your remote repo.
 ```
 git push -u origin <your_branch_name>
 ```

-**12.** To create a pull request, click on `compare and pull requests`.
+**12.** To create a pull request, click on 'compare and pull requests'.
 Please ensure you compare your feature branch to the desired branch of the repo you are suppose to make a PR to.

-**13.** Add appropriate title and description to your pull request explaining your changes and efforts done.
+**13.** Add appropriate 'title' and 'description' to your pull request explaining your changes and efforts done.

-**14.** Click on `Create Pull Request`.
+**14.** Click on "Create Pull Request".

 **15.** Voila :exclamation: You have made a PR to the Apna Theatre project :boom: .
 Sit back patiently and relax while the project maintainers review your PR.
 Please understand, at times the time taken to review a PR can vary from a few hours to a few days.